prithuls/BSA-UNR/content/home/welcome.md

 Welcome to the Bangladeshi Student Association (BSA) at [University of Nevada, Reno](https://www.unr.edu/gsa/clubs-and-organizations/current-clubs).

-You can ask any of your concern via our [contact us page](./contact/).
+You can ask any of your concern via our [contact page](./contact/).
 We really appreciate your visit and feedback.